diantonioandrea/misura/docs/docs.md

 [Go back to ToC](#table-of-contents)

-Quantities are defined as `misura.quantity(value: any, unit: str = "", uncertainty: any = 0)` objects.
+Quantities are defined as `quantities.quantity(value: any, unit: str = "", uncertainty: any = 0)` objects.

 `values` stands for the value of the quantity itself, while `unit` represents its unit of measure.
 `quantity(2, "kg")` is a well-defined quantity.